KennyHT/learn-kubernetes/labs/setup.md

 The `watch` binary allows you to observe the output from running a command every n seconds.

-While kubernetes has a built-in `--watch` flag, I often don't use it as it doesnt't flush the previous output.
+While kubernetes has a built-in `--watch` flag, I don't use it as it doesnt't flush the previous output.

 ### jq

 The `jq` binary allows us to nicely format, search and extract data from JSON on the commandline.

-For a lot of Kubernetes commands, we'll be using the `--template` flag which uses `golang` template syntax but `jq` is in general, a very useful tool, even if all you use it for is to pretty print JSON.
+For a lot of Kubernetes commands, we'll be using the `--template` flag which uses Go template syntax but `jq` is in general, a very useful tool, even if all you use it for is to pretty print JSON.

 ## Bash completion for kubectl

-The kubectl CLI is huge and the completion functionality will help save time and help you learn.
+The kubectl CLI is huge and the completion functionality will help save time.

+### For macOS

-For this to work, you need `bash-completion` installed by homebrew by running:
+Install `bash-completion` for homebrew by running:

     brew install bash-completion